 (Pa) the idea that in the social sciences we need to formulate and reflect on a social ontology, or what Schmitt has called ‘socialized metaphysics’ (Schmitt, 2003); that is to say, we need to formulate and reflect on theories of what exists (or does not exist) in the social domain

-(Pb) the idea that sociology is adequately equipped to examine the socio-genesis of metaphysical world-views, or what Kivinen and Piiroinen have called ‘sociologized metaphysics’
+(Pb) the idea that sociology is adequately equipped to examine the socio-genesis of metaphysics, or what Kivinen and Piiroinen have called ‘sociologized metaphysics.’

-(Kivinen and Piiroinen, 2007).
+(Kivinen and Piiroinen, 2007)

 These two are distinct ideas, but in this book, I will cast light on their theoretical interrelations and assumed contrast.
 The first idea (Pa) signifies a well-known field of social theory and social philosophy, in which dominant authors coming from different backgrounds (mainly critical realists, but also a few social constructionists) claim that our social ontologies are epistemically prior to epistemology and methodology in the social sciences.
 Note that there are authors who adopt the need for (reflection on) a social ontology, without asserting its epistemic priority over epistemology and methodology.
-The main idea behind the assumed the need for reflecting on a social ontology is that our views of ‘what exist’ – of what are the main entities, kinds, and universals, or how we can understand or classify structures, institutions, cultures, networks, or processes, in social reality – inform our concepts and categories through which we can sociologically analye a certain phenomenon.
+The main idea behind the assumed need for reflecting on a social ontology is that our views of ‘what exist’ – of what are the main entities, kinds and universals, or how we can understand or classify structures, institutions, cultures, networks or processes, in social reality – inform our concepts and categories through which we can sociologically analyse a certain phenomenon.
 To take an example, one could argue that we cannot examine class and inequality without having in mind a certain ontological description of social structure, or that we cannot examine domestic violence and the idea of toxic masculinity without having in mind a certain notion of what culture is, as well as of how culture is related to the discursive formation of subjectivities in a given society.

 The second idea (Pb) is related to the sociology of knowledge and, more specifically, the sociology of philosophy, aiming to sociologically examine the emergence, development and impact of philosophical ideas.
 This tradition utilises ideas of epistemic community in order to describe the socio-cultural origins of certain dominant ideas that emerge within the philosophical discourse.
 In this tradition, for example, metaphysical theories of the world could be assumed to be the socio-historical product of certain philosophical communities, who locally produce and modify these world-views in micro-contexts (Kivinen and Piiroinen, 2004, 2006, 2007).
 A similar idea also appears in the Science and Technology Studies (STS), as Lynch has noted: ‘understood as an STS research program, epistemology – and, by extension, ontology, ethics, or aesthetics – does not make up a distinct field of metaphysics, but instead, it reverts to diverse social, historical, political, and cultural conditions under which “knowledges” are established, objectified, moralized, communicated, or dismantled’ (Lynch, 2013: 451).